abulka/abulka.github.io/content/blog/plain-text-diagrams.md

 - feed it some examples (search for `### Recipe Example`, `### Car Example`)
 - ask the AI to generate a PT Diagram for you, pasting in the source code you wish the PT Diagram to represent.

+I've found that feeding an AI an example `.ptd` file is enough - feeding in the whole specification is usually unecessary.

+Your mileage may vary, and for the AI to generate a PT Diagram from source code, you need a large context window so the little 7B models you run at home probably won't do a good job, but DeepSeek, ChatGPT, Claude and Vscode CoPilot will do a suprisingly reasonable job.

 Ideally there would be a dedicated app, website or vscode extension that would do this for you.
 I am thinking about this.

 ## Final Thoughts

 Plain Text Diagrams are a way of representing diagrams of code structure and behaviour in a plain text format.
 They help you understand source code.
 You can come back to a project after a long time and read the PT Diagrams to understand what is going on.
 You can use them to explain to others how the code works.
 You can use them to solve problems.
 You can use them to be a better programmer.

+I'd love to hear your thoughts on this notation.
+Please raise an issue on the [github repo](https://github.com/abulka/vscode-pt-diagrams/issues) if you have any suggestions or questions.
+Or send me an email at abulka@gmail.com.

 ## References